Semi-Coupled Two-Stream Fusion ConvNets for Action Recognition at Extremely Low Resolutions: Technical Approach

 \subsection{Semi-coupled networks}

 Applying recognition directly to eLR video is not robust as visual features tend to carry little information \cite{wang2016studying}.
-Although only eLR videos are used in testing, it is possible to augment ConvNet training with an auxiliary, HR version of the eLR video.
+However, it is possible to augment ConvNet training with an auxiliary, HR version of the eLR video, but only use an eLR video in testing.

-In this context, we propose to use semi-coupled networks which share filters between an eLR and an HR fused two-stream ConvNet.
+In this context, we propose to use semi-coupled networks which share filters between an eLR and an HR fused two-stream ConvNets.
 The eLR two-stream ConvNet takes an eLR RGB frame and its corresponding eLR optical flow frames as input.
-As we will discuss later, each RGB frame corresponds to multiple optical flows.
+As we will discuss later, each RGB frame corresponds to multiple optical flow frames.
 The eLR RGB frames are interpolated to $32\times32$ pixels from their original $16\times12$ resolution.
-The eLR optical flow is computed across the upscaled eLR RGB frames of resolution $32\times$32.
+The eLR optical flow is computed from the interpolated $32\times 32$ eLR RGB frames.
 The HR two-stream ConvNet simply takes HR RGB and its corresponding HR optical flow frames of size $32\times32$ as input.
 In layer number $n$ of the network $(n=1,\ldots,5)$, the eLR and HR two-stream ConvNets share $k^n$ filters.
 During training, we leverage both eLR and HR information, and update the filter weights of both networks in tandem.
 During testing, we decouple these two networks and only use the eLR network which includes shared filters.
 This entire process is illustrated in Fig.~\ref{fig:semi-coupled-fusion network}.

 The motivation for sharing filters is two-fold: first, sharing resembles domain adaptation, aiming to learn transferable features from the source domain (eLR images) to the target domain (HR images); second, sharing can be viewed as a form of data augmentation with respect to the original dataset, as the shared filters will see both low and high resolution images (doubling the number of training inputs).
 However, it is important to note that in practice, as shown in \cite{lui2009meta}, the mapping between eLR and HR feature space is difficult to learn.
 As a result, the feature space mapping between resolutions may not fully overlap or correspond properly to one-another after learning.
 To address this, we intentionally leave a number of filters ($D^n - k^n$) unshared in layer $n$, for each $n$.
 These unshared filters will learn domain-specific (resolution specific) features, while the shared filters learn the nonlinear transformations between spaces.
 To implement this filter sharing paradigm, we alternate between updating the eLR and HR two-stream ConvNets during training.
 Let $\boldsymbol{\theta}_{\text{eLR}}$ and $\boldsymbol{\theta}_{\text{HR}}$ denote the filter weights of the eLR and the HR two-stream ConvNets.
 These two filters are composed of three types of weights: $\boldsymbol{\theta}_{\text{shared}}$, the weights that are shared between both the eLR and HR networks, and $\boldsymbol{\theta}_{\text{eLR}^*}$, $\boldsymbol{\theta}_{\text{HR}^*}$, the weights that belong to only the eLR or the HR network, respectively.
 With these weights, we update both networks as follows: